20 C

 Whether you’re sipping coffee in your favorite bookstore or scrolling through the virtual aisles of an online platform, make sure to add this gem to your reading list.

 In a world that often values conformity over courage, let’s raise a virtual toast to the courage to be disliked.
+Here’s to embracing your uniqueness, letting go of approval, and rewriting the script of your life with intention.

 May your journey be as bold, vibrant, and extraordinary as the philosophy that inspired it.